matisiekpl/imutensor/README.md

 # Imutensor
 LSTM-based classifier written in PyTorch for detecting predefined gestures from IMU sensor.

+> This project is developed for Machine Learning course on AGH University of Science and Technology.
+> Authors:
+> - Mateusz Woźniak
+> - Maciej Pawłowski

 ## Task

 This machine learning model takes imu data as a series in `.csv` in format like: